-Scripture Texts (NRSV) for Sunday, March 25, 2012 (Fifth Sunday in Lent)
+Scripture Texts (NRSV) for Sunday, XXXXXX (SEASON)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.

 At the beginning of this week’s text, we are told that the Sadducees who do not believe in the resurrection come to Jesus with a hypothetical question.
 They are not people seeking knowledge from Rabbi Jesus, they are trying to make Jesus and the belief in the resurrection look foolish.
 To understand their trick question we need to know a little bit about first century society.
 There was an ancient Levite law that is described in verses 28.
 This may sound funny to us today but it was a way that the community took care of widows who faced a very bad future if they had no family to take of them.
 The Sadducees offer up the crazy scenario we read about in verses 29-33 where one women ends up the bride of seven brothers.
 The Sadducees want to know whose wife she will be in the resurrection.

 Jesus doesn’t take the bait.
 Instead Jesus points out that in the resurrection all things will be made new and the legal structures that hold our society together will not be needed.
 We will all be so close and held together in the love of God and Jesus that marriage as we know it will not be necessary.
 So, says Jesus, there is no sense to the question that the Sadducees pose.